benhowell/pgnotifier/README.md

 #### ``remove_channels(channels, autorun=True)``
 Removes one or more channels from the set of channels to monitor.
 Is a no-op if channel doesn't exist.
-Optionally restarts listener.
+Optionally restarts listener thread.

 Args:
  * `channels` list of channels to remove from the channel list, as `str` (single channel), `list` or `set`
- * `autorun` restart listener with channels removed, as `bool`.
+ * `autorun` restart listener thread with channels removed, as `bool`.
 Defaults to `True`.

 > [!NOTE]
-> Removed channels *will only* cease being monitored by disposing and recreating the database connection and listener loop (as the notifier blocks).
+> Removed channels *will only* cease being monitored by disposing of, and recreating the database connection and listener thread (as the notifier blocks).
 This mechanism happens automatically when `autorun=True`.
-Otherwise, if `autorun=False`, removed channels *will* continue to be listened to until a call to `stop()` and `run()` or `restart()` is made.
+Otherwise, if `autorun=False`, removed channels *will* continue to be monitored until a call to `stop()` and `run()` or `restart()` is made.

 ``` python